EgorKhabarov/EgorKhabarov.github.io/cheatsheet/Languages/HTML/Xpath/Axes.md

 //child::ul/child::li/child::a
 ```

 child:: is the default axis.
-This makes //a/b/c work.
+This makes //a/b/c work

 ```bash
 # both the same